Your guide to fireable offenses in the workplace

 This is especially true depending on the value of the stolen item.
 Taking a box of pens home might require a different consequence than stealing $10,000 worth of tech goods.

 The same is true with misuse of property.
 You might have a company policy that employees should do only work-related tasks on the computer.
-But if an employee checks their checking account balance, you will likely react differently than if they’re caught watching adult websites on their company computer.
+However, if an employee checks their checking account balance, you will likely react differently than if they’re caught watching adult websites on their company computer.

-Either way, theft, and misuse of property are inappropriate and should be handled accordingly.
+Either way, theft and misuse of property are inappropriate and should be handled accordingly.

 Discrimination